apache/trafficcontrol/docs/source/api/deliveryservices_id_regexes.rst

 	}}

 ..
-[2] If tenancy is used, then users (regardless of role) will only be able to edit the routing regular expressions used by Delivery Services their tenant has permissions to edit.
+[2] If tenancy is used, then users (regardless of role) will only be able to edit the routing regular expressions used by :term:`Delivery Service`\ s their tenant has permissions to edit.
 Assuming tenancy is satisfied, a routing regular expression can only be created by a user with the "admin" or "operations" role.